adblockplus/adblockpluscore/README.md

 To avoid compromising benchmark results you can run the benchmark script in Docker.
 To build the docker image:
-`docker build -t benchmark -f benchmark/benchmark.Dockerfile .`
+`docker build -t adblockpluscore-benchmark -f benchmark/benchmark.Dockerfile .`

 To run docker:
 `docker run benchmark`

 You can also fetch historical data from core pipeline and save along with latest run on local machine (through docker):
-` docker run -e EXTENDHISTORICAL=true -it benchmark`
+` docker run -e EXTENDHISTORICAL=true -it adblockpluscore-benchmark`

 Documentation
 -------------